arm61/pylj/docs/source/simulations.md

 ## Trajectory

 `sample()` also records the current configuration in `simulation.trajectory`, one frame per sample.
-A frame is a `Configuration`, so `simulation.trajectory[-1].position` is the last sampled positions, and `simulation.trajectory.position` is every frame's, an array of shape `(frames, N, 2)`.
+A frame is a `Configuration`, so `simulation.trajectory[-1].positions` is the last sampled positions, and `simulation.trajectory.positions` is every frame's, an array of shape `(frames, N, 2)`.
 Slicing gives a trajectory, so `simulation.trajectory[100:]` is the run after the first hundred frames. `restart()` starts an empty trajectory.

 A configuration is kept only if it was sampled, so memory grows with the number of samples and not with the number of steps.
 A molecular dynamics frame takes about fifty bytes per atom: a hundred atoms sampled a thousand times is five megabytes, and sampled a hundred thousand times is half a gigabyte.